REGENERATIVE TOURISM

 CAN’T DECIDE?

-If you’re unsure which species or season to choose for your marine adventure, contact our team for expert guidance on migrations and biodiversity.
+If you’re unsure which species or season to choose for your participantion, contact our team for expert guidance on migrations and biodiversity.
 We can help you discover which species and times of year best match your interests, and also share information about citizen science projects you can get involved in to make a meaningful contribution.

 In the wild places we explore, our expeditions fuel conservation, science, and community.
 We believe all tourism can be regenerative, healing the damage humans have done.
-Change happens when we act—and we are proud to be those who do. -
+Change happens when we act, and we are proud to be those who do. -

-Regina Domingo, Nakawe Project founder
+Nakawe Project founder